hydephp/hydephp.com/_posts/github-actions-deployment.md

 date: 2022-06-20 12:09
 ---

+>info **2024 Update**: We now have a custom GitHub Action that makes it even easier to build and deploy HydePHP sites.
+Check out the [HydePHP GitHub Action](https://github.com/hydephp/action) for more information.

 ## Introduction

 [HydePHP](https://hydephp.com/) is a framework for building static websites.
 While the most common way to interact with HydePHP is through the command line, you can actually manage an entire site using GitHub.